Energizers for Engagement and Inspiration

 On or Off Site Custom Experiential Programs available.

-There is a key to thriving in uncertainty this decade: Tolerance of Ambiguity (TOA).
+The key to thriving in uncertainty this decade is increasing your Tolerance of Ambiguity (TOA).

-“Tolerance of ambiguity” is the Rosetta Stone trait that connects creativity to complex problem solving and resilience.
+“Tolerance of ambiguity” is life’s hot sauce that connects creativity to complex problem solving and resilience.
+Put that s$%t on everything.

 Caroline presents a rock solid case to convince even the staunchest skeptic to accept their creativity as an inherent, critical, elemental skill to face daily stress with panache.